MC-DeltaT/cpu-performance-demos/Primer.md

 3. Decode - emit micro-instructions for each instruction (see next section).
 4. Register renaming - map register names to hardware registers.
 5. Reorder buffer & scheduling - reorder micro-instructions based on data dependencies.
 6. Execute - execute the micro-instruction.
+(Often takes multiple cycles.)
 7. Retire - commit results to registers and memory.

 Some of these stages may be broken down even further, for a total of 10-20 stages.